-LANDMARK BELFAST PLAY CHRISTINA REID’S TEA IN A CHINA CUP RETURNS TO LYRIC STAGE - Ulster Tatler
+CHRISTINA REID’S 'TEA IN A CHINA CUP' RETURNS TO LYRIC STAGE - Ulster Tatler

 The Lyric Theatre is principally supported by the Arts Council of Northern Ireland, National Lottery funding, and Belfast City Council.

-Director of Tea in A China Cup, Dan Gordon said:
+Director of Tea in A China Cup, Dan Gordon, said:

 “Forty years ago, I had the joy of playing a small role and watch some of the greatest women in Northern Irish Theatre bring this marvellous play to life – Stella McCusker, Trudy Kelly, Sheila McGibbon, and Margaret D’Arcy towered over the Lyric stage and gave voice to a generation.
 To have been there when this play was born was a landmark moment in my career – to be allowed to bring it back with a new generation of incredible women is to complete the circle.”

-Executive Producer of the Lyric Theatre, Jimmy Fay added:
+Executive Producer of the Lyric Theatre, Jimmy Fay, added:

 “As a former playwright in residence, Christina Reid’s legacy is an important one for the Lyric and for the art of playwriting in this country.
 Tea in a China Cup is an important and eloquent play about family, loyalty, and traditions.
 It echoes down the decades since its premiere here and, hauntingly, still provides a vibrant portrait of what binds people together and pulls them apart.
 Her gaze is unflinching in its honesty, hilarious its humour and heartbreaking in its endurance.”

-Gilly Campbell, Director of Arts Development, Arts Council of Northern Ireland commented:
+Gilly Campbell, Director of Arts Development, Arts Council of Northern Ireland, commented:

 “The Arts Council of Northern Ireland is proud to be principal funder of the Lyric Theatre and support this production as part of the wider 75thanniversary celebrations.
 Tea in a China Cup is a poignant and powerful play by North Belfast playwright Christina Reid, and under the expert direction of Dan Gordon, and with a talented cast and creative team, promises to be a memorable night of theatre.
 Don’t miss it!”